secarrel/rupera-vineyard/README.md

 # Rupera Vineyard
  ## Project Description
  For Milestone Project 1, I will be creating a website for the fictional Rupera Vineyard.
-HTML, CSS and Bootstrap will be the main languages used for this project.
+HTML, CSS and Bootstrap will be  used for this project.

  ## Website goals:
  - Inform visitors of the offerings at the Vineyard.
- - Update them on events and give them the oportunity to book.
+ - Update them on events.
  - Tell the story of the vineyard
  - Showcase products and ethos
  - **main target: increaes visitor numbers at the vineyard**